What is Racial Justice?

 - Human Race Radio - Tune in on the first Monday of every month.

 - Become a Racial Justice Facilitator.
-Racial Justice Facilitators will train with our staff, then facilitate at our city-wide It's Time to Talk event on December 4th.
-Our next training is October 13, 2018.
+Racial Justice Facilitators train with our staff, then facilitate It's Time to Talk: Forums on Race roundtable discussions on race.
+Check back for training opportunities.

 - Volunteer with the coordination of Stand Against Racism